 The rain in the city was just another, an everyday story for the summer season; with the brightest sun in the morning to the flooding rain on roads in the evening.
 As the paths are either upward or downward, the colours of umbrella always gave the amazing patterns for the photographer.
 There was always an amazement to take my attention.
 With the rising sun in the morning, the tourist visiting Gangtok, made the MG Marg Road, a real mixture of different ethnic taste.
 The people visiting from Nepal would dress in their own way, while people from Thailand would pick their ethnic colour.
 I should say every face had a story to tell if you like noticing around.

 With the last day, we got our breakfast at the Coffee House, and that’s it, the journey back to the homeland.

-Some of my poems from Gangtok:
+Some of my poems written in Gangtok;

 ***** 1 ****

 How tonight the smokers and drivers here!

 All they train, how voices can make one